Skiylia-Lang/skiylia-lang.github.com/docs/Documentation/Syntax.md

 # Keywords

-Skiylia has a total of 25 reserved keywords that cannot be used for variable, function, or class names.
+Skiylia has a total of 27 reserved keywords that cannot be used for variable, function, or class names.

 ```
-and break continue class def do elif else
+and break check continue class def do elif else
-false for if import in not null or return
+false for if import in not null or return self
-self super true var when where while xor
+super true until var when where while xor
 ```

 Additionally, Skiylia reserves 23 keywords as the names of primitive functions.